In our first episode, we talk about

 Besides the challenging job and the not less challenging family responsibilities with having 4 children, I love to travel, occasionally play squash, but more frequently record podcast episodes with Alexander 🙂

-Learn more about us in our first episode of the podcast and check out our linkedin profiles:
+Learn more about us in our first episode of the podcast and check out our LinkedIn profiles:

 Is this podcast for you?